lamini-ai/lamini-examples/ift.md

 ```

 The code below iterates through the chunks (we only have one chunk now).
-For each chunk, it creates an object of type `Questions` from a new prompt with two sections:
+For each chunk, it generates an object of type `Questions` from a new prompt by concatenating the strings below:
 1. The chunk wrapped in single quotes.
 2. Newline (`'\n'`) to separate between the chunk and the next part.
 3. An instruction to generate three diverse questions about the investments made by BigMoney Ventures based solely on the preceding single-quoted text.